INRA Logo

 AI Research Platform

 Your research question is the foundation of everything that follows.
-A well-crafted question can help AI tools find exactly what you need, while a vague question leads to scattered, irrelevant results.
-This guide will teach you how to transform broad topics into precise, AI-friendly research questions that deliver exceptional results.
+A well-crafted PICO question can help AI tools find exactly what you need in minutes, while a vague question leads to scattered, irrelevant results that waste hours.
+This guide teaches you how to transform broad topics into precise, AI-optimized research questions that get 10x better results and jump-start your literature review immediately.

 Why Research Questions Matter for AI